Originally published:

 Bernie Laumann

 Dr. Bernadette M. Laumann was the coordinator of the Illinois Early Learning Project from 2013 to 2019.
 She has been a child care teacher, an early childhood special education teacher, director of an inclusive early childhood program, researcher, and university teacher educator.
-Her research interests include mentoring and induction activities for beginning teachers and the use of technology in connecting evidence-based practice.
+Her interests include mentoring and induction activities for beginning teachers and the use of technology with young children.

 IEL Resources